PRODYNA/git-introduction/git-flows.md

 - **For large teams & structured releases** → Git Flow.
 - **For fast iteration & CI/CD** → GitHub Flow.
 - **For DevOps teams with multiple environments** → GitLab Flow.

-Do you need specific Git workflows tailored for your customer transitioning from Subversion to Git?